1st Maine Cavalry Regiment: Initial contact

-Stuart's force reached Newtown and found the road crowded with the lead portion of Banks' wagon train.
+Steuart's force reached Newtown and found the road crowded with the lead portion of Banks' wagon train.
 Steuart charged the United States forces, captured prisoners, spread panic.
-While his troopers scattered the teamsters (which included many formerly enslaved local black resident who had good reason to avoid recapture, they did not burn the wagons which would have trapped the rest of Banks' train.
+While his troopers scattered the teamsters (which included many formerly enslaved local black residents who had good reason to avoid recapture), they did not burn the wagons which would have trapped the rest of Banks' train.
 They advanced south along the pike and met the main body of Banks' army a mile south of Newtown where they were driven off by infantry.
 Steuart reported his contact back to Jackson.

 During the breakfast halt at Nineveh, Trimble drew Jackson's attention to a column of smoke coming from the direction of Strasburg.
 Receiving Steuart's report and opting to intercept Banks at Middletown, Jackson retraced his route to Cedarville.
 Ewell's division with the 1st Maryland Infantry, and supporting artillery, were to advance from Cedarville up Front Royal Pike to turn at Nineveh and be ready for Jackson's order to advance on Newton and meet Steuart.
 Meanwhile, COL Turner Ashby and BGEN Richard Taylor with his and BGEN Isaac Trimble's brigades were to advance west to Middletown on the dirt Chapel Road, made muddy by a morning rain shower, with his men from the 7th Virginia and probe across the fields toward Strasburg, followed by the rest of the army.
 The slogging through the mud was laborious and none of the Confederate columns knew what to expect to their front.
 This force would be coming right at the Maine and Vermont cavalry troopers.

 Two miles short of the Front Royal Pike (three-quarters of a mile short of Molly Camel Run), at 09:00, Ashby's scouts had observed an earlier patrol of the 29th Pennsylvania Infantry and 1st Michigan Cavalry who had not seen them.
 This force had only advanced three mile toward Cedarville when they received a few carbine shots from Ashby's men.
 Instead of ascertaining who they had met, they retreated hastily to Middletown.
 A local Unionist who was on Banks' staff, David Hunter Strother, later wrote that they had failed through timidity and incompetence thereby blinding Banks to his true situation.